ROHITHNAIDU/devops-aws/README.md

-Sample Node.js Application with docker deployed using AWS CodePipeline
+Sample Node.js Application, which is containerised using Docker and pushed to Amazon ECR using AWS CodeBuild and deployed to EC2 using AWS CodeDeploy.
+All the stages source, build, deploy integrated in AWS CodePipeline.